Kgalagadi Camping: The Essential Guide inc Video

 lion-in-mabua-camp-lying-down

-If you are looking to experience the desolate landscape of the Kgalaghadi, then this place needs to be on your itinerary.
+If you are looking to experience the desolate landscape of the Kgalagadi, then this place needs to be on your itinerary.
 And, of course, if you are a keen lion hunter — I’m talking the photographic kind here — you’ll enjoy the challenge of tracking them down and if you are lucky, you might have a personal visit by one of these majestic creatures.

 You will most likely come across many of the little critters that are able to thrive in these dry arid conditions.
 We enjoyed the yellow mongooses, slender mongoose, ground squirrels and yellow-billed hornbills keeping us company around camp.